nlharri/MeerkatWifiScannerMacOS/README.md

-# MeerkatWifiScannerMacOS
+# Meerkat Wifi Scanner for MacOS
-Wifi Scanner util for MacOS
+Wifi Scanner command line util for MacOS

 This is a command line tool which lists the available access points with the following data:
 - SSID